What are polyols?

 Do they cause gastrointestinal problems?

 For the vast majority of consumers, these sweeteners do not cause a problem.
-In some people, excessive consumption may cause gastrointestinal symptoms, such as gas or laxative effects, similar to reactions to beans and certain high-fiber foods.
-Such symptoms depend on an individual’s sensitivity and the other foods eaten at the same time.
+In some people, excessive consumption may cause gastrointestinal effects, such as gas or laxative effects, similar to reactions to beans and certain high-fiber foods.
+Such effects depend on an individual’s sensitivity and the other foods eaten at the same time.

 What should a person do if he or she is sensitive?